basil9099/cybersecurity-homelab/README.md

 See folders by category.
 Each has its own detailed markdown write-up.

 ## Goal
-To showcase offensive security skills in a structured, reproducible format.
+To showcase offensive and defensive security skills in a structured, reproducible format.

 ## Contact
 - GitHub: [basil9099]